keyboardDrummer/Miksilo/docs/_docs/grammar/introduction.md

 order: 1
 ---

-BiGrammar is Blender's metalanguage for everything syntax related, whose main strength is that it defines both a parser and a printer at the same time.
+BiGrammar is Blender's metalanguage for everything syntax related.
+Its main strength is that it defines both a parser and a printer at the same time.
 Operators in BiGrammar will often have an equivalent effect on both the parser and the printer, although some are asymmetrical.
 In this article we'll go through code examples showcasing the most important operators.
 Afterwards you will comfortably read BiGrammar code.

 #### Parsing & printing
 Here is a grammar for a common while loop: